-Before you dive in, there are several important documents you’ll need in order to file an LLC.
-Let’s take a look.
+Before you dive into starting your new business, there are several important LLC documents you’ll need in order to register your cpmpany.

-The Articles of Organization — also called Certificate of Organization — is the equivalent of the corporation’s Articles of Incorporation.
-It is the legal foundation for your LLC, and is required by every state.
+The Articles of Organization are the equivalent of the corporation’s Articles of Incorporation.
+This document is also called a Certificate of Organization.
+It is the legal foundation for your LLC and is required by every state.
 This mandatory document outlines the basic information for your business, including:

 - Business Name: It’s essential that you make sure that your name doesn’t conflict with the name of another business already registered in the state where you’re filing your LLC.

-- Business’ Principal Place of Business: where you conduct business primarily.
+- Principal Place of Business: This simply details where you primarily conduct business.

-- Business’ Registered Agent: This is the entity or individual who will receive official papers and legal documents on your behalf, including renewal notices from the state and any documents related to lawsuits.
-The registered agent must be located in the state where your LLC is registered, and must have a physical street address.
-If you would rather not to use your business address as the registered agent, you can use a Registered Agent service to handle this for you.
+- Registered Agent: This is the entity or individual who will receive official papers and legal documents on your behalf, including renewal notices from the state and any documents related to lawsuits.
+The registered agent must be located in the state where your LLC is registered and must have a physical street address.
+If you would rather not use your business address as the registered agent, you can use a registered agent service to handle this for you.

-- Your Business’ Management Structure: Most states require that you specify your management structure.
-Does it include a single manager, more than one manager, or are all members are managers?
-You may also need to provide the names and addresses for each of the managers.
+- Your Management Structure: Most states require that you specify your management structure.
+Does it include a single manager, more than one manager, or are all members managers?
+You may also need to provide the names and addresses of each of the managers.

 While you’re not required to file an operating agreement to form your Limited Liability Company, you will need to keep one at your place of business to be compliant with the company’s corporate formalities.

 If you’re not the only shareholder of your business, all members must sign the operating agreement in order for it to be effective and valid.
 If there is more than one member, you’ll need to define how key business decisions will be made, how profits and losses will be distributed, and what happens when someone wants to exit the business.